dwmkerr/wait-port/README.md

 Connected!
 ```

-Node LTS should be used, at this stage the package supports Node.js 14 and higher.
+Ideally, Node LTS should be used however this package is tested successfully with Node.js 10 and upwards.

 # Usage